destoswa/IndividualProject/PointCould_Classification/KDE_model/README.md

 ## Architecture
 The architecture of this method is as following:
-- data : this folder needs to be added since it is in the _.gitignore_ file.
+- data : this folder needs to be created since it is in the _.gitignore_ file.
 The dataset for the training and grid-search can then be placed into it and will need to be referenced in the corresponding files.
 - inference: This folder contains everything linked with inference (dataset, results)
 - log: This folder contains all the results of the different trainings and grid-searchs.
 For each new one, a subfolder is created containing all the results. (logs, confusion matrix, best model, ...)
 - src: This folder contains the different files for preprocessing, results visualization, dataset class, etc